Boeing Is Fighting Wildfires with the Microsoft HoloLens & Large Drones

 This 3D overview map tracks all the manned and unmanned vehicles, as well as the fire teams with boots on the ground.
 In the low-visibility setting of wildfires, the ability to clearly see their situation allows these virtual pilots to avoid accidents in what is already an extremely dangerous setting.

 With full visibility of the location, a fire chief has the ability to make the decisions that help solve a problem, while keeping the humans on site safe.
 Having fast and full access to the details of the scene allows for quick changes and smarter management of resources.
 Plus, multiple HoloLens users can check out the map at the same time and coordinate with one another.

 Drones and augmented reality devices seem to be a popular and growing combination.
 Epson Moverio, a division of well-known printer company Epson, has for some time been working on their own a version of this type of drone-control device.
 The BT-300 Smart Glasses is Epson Moverio's third generation head-mounted AR display.

-In an interview earlier this year with Armdevices.net, Valerie Riffaud-Cangelosi, the New Market Development Manager for Epson Europe, was very clear of the winner in her mind.
+In an interview earlier last year with Armdevices.net, Valerie Riffaud-Cangelosi, the New Market Development Manager for Epson Europe, was very clear of the winner in her mind.
 When asked about the primary market for this device, she said, "The market of opportunity is quite big, there are a lot of different areas and sectors that will use the product.
 Probably, one of the main will be the drone market... because piloting a drone with the glasses is a perfect fit."